Whistleblowing Policy (Public Interest Disclosure)

 Procedure

-The procedure is a formal one and is designed to protect the identity of the individual raising the concern (“the Discloser”) wherever possible.
+The procedure is a formal one and is designed to protect the identity of the individual raising the concern (the “Discloser”) wherever possible.

-In the event that the Discloser is concerned that his or her line manager is involved in the
+In the event that the Discloser is concerned that their manager is involved in the malpractice complained of, then they should approach HR directly or the All3 Media Group COO.

 Any assertion of malpractice under this policy should, wherever possible, be in writing, but, if this is not practicable, any such disclosure may be verbal and, in either event, the grounds for the belief of malpractice should be stated, as well as the identity of those accused of malpractice (if known).

-As soon as practicable after the interview, HR will recommend what further steps should be taken.
+As soon as practicable after the meeting, HR will recommend what further steps should be taken.
 Such recommendations should be made to the appropriate officer of the Group and may include one or more of the following:

-• that the matter be reported to the police or to the appropriate public authority;
+• that the matter be reported to the police or to the appropriate public authority.

-• that the matter should be further investigated either internally within the Group or by external auditors or investigators appointed by the Group;
+• that the matter should be further investigated either internally within the Group or by external auditors or investigators appointed by the Group.

-• that a worker should be given the opportunity to seek redress through the Group’s grievance procedure, if appropriate.
+• that a worker should be given the opportunity to seek redress through the Group’s Grievance procedure, if appropriate.

 Unless the Discloser has otherwise consented in writing, HR’s recommendations will be made without revealing the identity of the Discloser as far as practicable.
 The recipient of the recommendations will take steps to ensure that the recommendations are implemented except if, in the view of the recipient, there are good reasons for not doing so.